MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

 1. Create a DNS SRV record using the following format:

-    	_rmsredir._http._tcp.<AD RMS cluster>. <TTL> IN SRV <priority> <weight> <port> <your tenant URL>.
+    `_rmsredir._http._tcp.<AD RMS cluster>. <TTL> IN SRV <priority> <weight> <port> <your tenant URL>.`

     For *\<AD RMS cluster>*, specify the FQDN of your AD RMS cluster.
 For example, **rmscluster.contoso.com**.

+    Alternatively, if you have just one AD RMS cluster in that domain, you can specify just the domain name of the AD RMS cluster.
+In our example, that would be **contoso.com**.
+When you specify the domain name in this record, the redirection applies to any and all AD RMS clusters in that domain.

     The *\<port>* number is ignored.

     For *\<your tenant URL\>*, specify your own [Azure Rights Management service URL for your tenant](migrate-from-ad-rms-phase1.md#to-identify-your-azure-rights-management-service-url).

-    If you use the DNS Server role on Windows Server, use the following table as an example how to specify the SRV record properties in the DNS Manager console.
+    If you use the DNS Server role on Windows Server, you can use the following table as an example how to specify the SRV record properties in the DNS Manager console.

 	|Field|Value|
 	|-----------|-----------|